top of page

 PMS's causes remain unknown.

-• Chemical changes in the brain: The neurotransmitters serotonin and norepinephrine play various critical roles in the body including mood emotion and behavior regulation.
+• Chemical changes in the brain: The neurotransmitters serotonin and norepinephrine play various critical roles in the body, including mood, emotion and behaviour regulation.
 These chemical messengers may potentially play a role in PMS symptoms.

 Symptoms

-Problems with focus and memory caused by excessive or little sleep
+• Problems with focus and memory caused by excessive or insufficient sleep

 Ayurvedic View

-Due to aggravated vata dosha and with samsarga (combining )of pitta and kapha dosha, there can be symptoms like bloating, bowel movement changes, pain, fatigue, drowsyness etc, all these symptoms come under pre menstrual syndrome because it comes before menstruation is about to start.
-Ayurveda way of approach is to do vata anulomana, namely apana vata, do agni pachana (improve metabolism), reduce occurrence of these symptoms by ayurvedic panchakarma treatment and help patient to have regular menstrual cycle without much stressful or pain.
+Due to aggravated vata dosha and with samsarga (combining )of pitta and kapha dosha, there can be symptoms like bloating, bowel movement changes, pain, fatigue, drowsiness, etc, all these symptoms come under premenstrual syndrome because it comes before menstruation is about to start.
+The Ayurveda way of approach is to do vata anulomana, namely apana vata, do agni pdrowsinessachana (improve metabolism), reduce the occurrence of these symptoms by ayurvedic panchakarma treatment and help the patient to have a regular menstrual cycle without much stress or pain.

 Pre-Menstrual Syndrome